bean-buzz/beanbuzz-part-b/README.md

 3. <b>Environment Variables</b><br>
    - Storing sensitive information such as API keys and database URIs securely.

+> NOTE:  Due to time constraints, the user payment preferences, loyalty program, order analytics and online payments through stripe were cut from the app.

 # R2 - Dataflow Diagram